kornelski/lodepng-rust/README.md

 let icc_data = state.info_png().get_icc();
 ```

+See [load_image](https://lib.rs/load_image) crate for an example how to use lodepng with color profiles.

 ## Upgrading from 2.x

 * C FFI still exists, but is no longer ABI-compatible with the original C lodepng due to layout changes in structs.